 5-Year Plan (2026 - 2030)

-On May 6, 2025, Staff presented a 5-year pavement treatment plan to the Benicia City Council (see video below).
+The first Measure F-funded project was approved by the Benicia City Council on May 6, 2025 and will begin in the summer of 2026.
+On May 5, 2026, Staff presented a 5-year pavement treatment plan to the Benicia City Council.
 This plan is shown in the table below.
-Council approved, by resolution, the streets list for the 2026 Citywide Pavement Rehabilitation Project.
-Years 2027-2030 are tentative, not currently approved by City Council, and are subject to change as new information is brought forward.
+Council approved, by resolution, the streets list for the 2027 Citywide Pavement Rehabilitation Project.
+Years 2028-2030 are tentative, not currently approved by City Council, and are subject to change as new information is brought forward.

 The 5-year plan includes the treatment of 12 residential zones (50% of all zones) and 6.3 million square feet of pavement (37% of the City’s pavement).
 Implementation of this plan would put the City in a good position for achieving the goal of treating every residential street by 2040.